M2 - Modeling and Numerical Analysis (MANU)

 Target audience

-MANU is primarily intended for holders of a mathematics degree or equivalent.
-The program is not suitable for students coming directly from a professional license.
-The possibility of direct access to the second year is also possible on the basis of an application.
-It is offered to M1 students from French or foreign universities with initial training in mathematics, to students from French or foreign engineering schools or to students from the Ecole Normale Supérieure.
+MANU is primarily intended for holders of a bachelor's degree in mathematics or equivalent training.
+The program is not suitable for students coming directly from a professional bachelor's degree.
+Direct admission to the second year is also possible on the basis of an application.
+It is open to M1-level students from French or foreign universities with initial training in mathematics, students from French or foreign engineering schools, or students from the École Normale Supérieure.

 Read more